pavanmt/FlutterHackathon2019/README.md

 # Namma ChatOn

-Namma ChatOn is a simple chat service which has features to translate the incoming messages into user prefered native language.
+Namma ChatOn is a simple chat service which has features to translate the incoming messages into user prefered native language in a real time.
 The basic idea of the app is to eliminate the language barrier between the users communication.
 The user can wish to communicate with his/her own language while the other can recieve in his/her own language.
 This app has a wider scope to improvise in supporting multiple source and translation language.

 # Screen Shots